presstab/based_catchers/README.md

 **Scoring**: 1-100 for each of the following categories: Strength, Valor, Intelligence, Speed, Magic.

-## S'kicks
+## Based Juniors
-**Purpose**: S'kicks are a PFP-style character that are valuable partners in combat.
-S'kicks are more common and easy to obtain than Based Catchers.
+**Purpose**: Based Juniors are a PFP-style character that are valuable partners in combat.
+Juniors are more common and easy to obtain than Based Catchers.

 **Supply**: 110,000 total.
 10,000 in mint packs (1 per pack), 100,000 in booster packs (1 in every 10 packs).

-**Team Implications**: Limit of 2 S'kicks per team.
-Having a S'kick will allow you to battle any other team that is lead only by S'kick(s).
+**Team Implications**: Limit of 2 Juniors per team.
+Having a Junior will allow you to battle any other team that is lead only by Junior(s).

-**Level Ups**: As the S'kicks spend more time in the training arena, it gains more training experience.
+**Level Ups**: As the Junior spend more time in the training arena, it gains more training experience.
 As it spends more time in the battle arena it gains more battle experience.

 **Scoring**: 1-100 in the following categores: Strength, Valor, Intelligence, Speed, Magic.

 ## Droids
 **Purpose**: Droids are a not a unique character.
 Droids are used to enhance the overall team.
 Droids specialize in certain traits.

-**Supply**: 1,030,000 total.
+**Supply**: 2,030,000 total.
 30,000 Droids in mint packs (3 per pack).
-1,000,000 in booster packs (1 per pack).
+2,000,000 in booster packs (2 per pack).
 Burn mechanism will alter supply overtime.

 **Team Implications**: Each team can have 4 droids.